 Accident and illness plans for dogs average $400β$700/year for medium breeds.
 Small dogs and young dogs cost less; large breeds and older dogs cost more.

-DIY grooming reduces this significantly, but requires an upfront investment in tools and practice.
+DIY grooming reduces this significantly, but requires an upfront investment in tools and some practice.
+For high-maintenance breeds, skipping grooming isnβt really an option β matting is painful and can cause skin problems.

 Supplies, Toys, and Bedding: $200β$500/year

 This includes replacing worn items, new toys, treats, and general supplies.
-First-year costs are higher due to one-time purchases (crate, leash, collar, bowls).
+First-year costs are higher due to one-time purchases (crate, leash, collar, bowls, bed).
 After that, $200β$300/year is typical for most households.
+Some owners spend significantly more on enrichment toys, puzzle feeders, or subscription boxes.

 Training: $0β$500/year (first 1β2 years)